sryanshin/srshin/README.md

 Previously, I was a Post-Doctoral Associate at the Dyson School of Applied Economics and Management at Cornell University.

-My research interests center on the intersection of **Economics of Innovation and Computational Social Science**.
+My research interests center on the intersection of **Economics of Innovation** and **Computational Social Science**.
 I develop and apply **big data analytic algorithms** and **causal inference techniques** to explore how the innovation ecosystem is shaped by firms, individuals, and government policies.
-I obtained my Ph.D. and master in Engineering (Technology Management, Economics and Policy) from Seoul National University.
+I obtained my Ph.D. and Master in Engineering (Technology Management, Economics and Policy) from Seoul National University.
 Before, I obtained my B.S. in Mechanical Engineering from UCLA.

 You can find my CV [**here**](https://www.dropbox.com/s/1epwsyx6gmd2tnm/CV_SRShin.pdf?dl=0).
 <br/>